Frequently Asked Questions

 - Court Order Form (ages 16)

 - Self Attestation (if applicable)

-Testing is usually done the next day or by the zone's preference.
+Testing is usually done the next day or by the intake specialist’s schedule.
 Please come ready to take the tests seriously so we can get the most accurate results when placing you in class.
 These tests are not pass or fail but merely a guide for the program and instructors on how proficient you are at the subject.